jespy3/ygo-infra/docs/concepts.md

 ## Backend

-A terraform backend defines how state is loaded.
+A terraform backend defines how state is loaded and how terraform commands are run - allowing things like non-local file storage and execution.

+By default, TF uses the "local" backend.
+Using a remote backend helps for:
+- Working in a team.
+- Keeping sensitive info off your local machine.
+- Running terraform remotely.